Are Low Frequency Sounds More Safe for Hearing?

 In other words, just because we perceive low frequency sounds less easily doesn’t mean they still can’t damage our hearing over time and/or at a high intensity.

-Also, it is important to note that their is a dearth of awareness/research studies when compared with research investigating high frequency noise-induced hearing loss.
+Also, it is important to note that there is a dearth of awareness/research studies when compared with research investigating high frequency noise-induced hearing loss.
 Of the existing studies, the majority (both in animals and humans) show the damaging effects of low frequency noise on our hearing.

 Watch Hearing Health Foundation’s latest PSAs on our YouTube Keep Listening playlist.